 The word “yes” or “indeed” indicates the team’s longing to be with the Lord (Php 1:23).

 The pleasure of Paul was to go to be forever with the Lord.

 Absence from the body is the believer’s death.
 Only a cocoon is left behind.

 and to be present with the Lord.

 When Christians die, they enter into the Lord’s presence (Php 1:23).
-At death, the Christian immediately, instantaneously goes to be with of his or her Lord (2 Co 5:8).
+At death, the Christian immediately, instantaneously goes to be with the Lord (2 Co 5:8).

 It was the great anticipation of Paul to be with the Lord (Php 1:21).
-Yet, God led him to remain alive to serve the body of Christ (Php 1:24-26).
-It would be better to be with the Lord, but that is not the option, while God has a purpose for us on earth.
+Yet, God kept him alive to serve the body of Christ (Php 1:24-26).
+It would be better to be with the Lord, but that is not the option while God has a purpose for us on earth.